hakdogan/jenkins-pipeline/README.md

 ## Jenkins configuration

-We have configured Jenkins int the docker compose file to run on 8080 HTTP port therefore if we visit http://localhost:8080 we will be greeted by a screen like this.
+We have configured Jenkins in the docker compose file to run on port 8080 therefore if we visit http://localhost:8080 we will be greeted with a screen like this.

 ![](images/004.png)

 We need the admin password to proceed to installation.
-It's stored ``/var/jenkins_home/secrets/initialAdminPassword`` directory and also written as output on the console when Jenkins run up.
+It’s stored in the ``/var/jenkins_home/secrets/initialAdminPassword`` directory and also It’s written as output on the console when Jenkins starts.

 ```
 jenkins      | *************************************************************